Who We Are

 We are completely patient centric and controlled.
 Clinicians, pharmaceutical companies or other external stakeholders do not manage us.
 We care because most of us in Dragon claw have rheumatoid disease or lupus and we want to reduce stress and isolation and make a positive difference to the way health jurisdictions treat people with chronic disease.
 We are all unpaid volunteers.

-Dragon Claw (www.dragon-claw.org) is owned and operated by a not-for-profit company, Dragon Claw Website Developments Pty Ltd (ACN 169406982).
-It was established on 6 May 2014 and is registered in NSW, Australia.
+Dragon Claw (www.dragon-claw.org) is owned and operated by, Dragon Claw Charity Ltd (ABN 7361371775 and ACN 621371775).
+The original not-for-profit operation was established on 6 May 2014 and is registered in NSW, Australia.
+Dragon Claw Charity Ltd now operates the Dragon Claw website and this entity was registered on 13 September, 2017.
 The site is designed for people with Rheumatoid and Lupus disease, young people with arthritis and carers who may be located anywhere in the world.

 We plan to develop Dragon Claw in a way that will enable better management of self-care, reduce member isolation and stress and provide a set of tools and services that will make a difference.

-Dragon Claw is a not-for-profit company registered under Australian law.
-The company has three directors:
+Dragon Claw Charity Ltd is registered under Australian law.
+The company has three interum directors:

 Research and Michaels’ own experience indicate that people with a chronic condition are not well managed and supported through the health system.
 This would be a common experience in most health jurisdictions throughout the world.
 Information provided is incomplete, clinicians usually focus on a few elements and wider support requirements are completely ignored.
 Dragon Claw hopes to address these issues.
 To ensure accountability and access Dragon Claw has established a Governance Committee that meets about ten times a year.